|

 72. legal

-established by or founded upon law or official or accepted rules
+established by or founded upon law or official rules

 There is the registrar below the judge, in wig and gown; and there are two or three maces, or petty-bags, or privy purses, or whatever they may be, in legal court suits.